alex-pena22/alex-pena/README.md

-- 👋 Hi, I’m Alexis Moreno Pena
+- 👋 Hi, I’m Alexis Moreno
 - 👀 I’m interested in expanding my skills and knowledge as a Software Developer ...
-- 🌱 I’m currentlly working on python and bulidng some games.
+- 🌱 I’m currently working on Python and building some games.
+Also building WEB pages.
-- 💞️ I’m looking to collaborate with anyone that needs and extra hand learning or coding for projects.
+- 💞️ I’m looking to collaborate with anyone who needs extra hand-learning or coding for projects.
 I enjoy programming and the limitless learning and information that you can use to create just about anything you can think about.
-Programming is by far the best skill or superpower anyone can attain and achive! 😌✌🏻...
+Programming is by far the best skill or superpower anyone can attain and acquire! 😌✌🏻
 - 📫 How to reach me - ampena22@gmail.com

 <!---